sprilukin/faf-tool/Readme.md

 # FAF setup tool

-- checking out repositories
+- Create feature branches and do preparation routine work.
+    - create feature branches
+    - checkout bower.json, package.json
-- resolve bower dependencies and save it in bower.json config file
+    - update bower dependencies and overlay versions
+    - commit changes
+- Checkout and setup all FAF and JRS feature repositories by one command
+    - checkout full repositories for selected modules
+    - run commands:
+        - npm install
-- installing npm dependencies and clean npm_modules from garbage
+        - npm prune
-- initializing grunt
+        - grunt init

 ### How to use